TracyRe/galactic-age-calculator/README.md

-Take a person's age on Earth and return remaining lifespan in years on Venus | 36 | 69.35 Take a person's age on Earth and return remaining lifespan in years on Mars | 36 | 22.87 Take a person's age on Earth and return remaining lifespan in years on Jupiter | 36 | 3.63 If person has exceeded life expectancy, number of years by which they have surpassed it, on Mercury | 90 | 45.83 If person has exceeded life expectancy, number of years by which they have surpassed it, on Venus | 90 | 17.74 If person has exceeded life expectancy, number of years by which they have surpassed it, on Mars | 90 | 5.85 If person has exceeded life expectancy, number of years by which they have surpassed it, on Jupiter | 90 | 0.93
+Take a person's age on Earth and return remaining lifespan in years on Venus | 36 | 69.35 Take a person's age on Earth and return remaining lifespan in years on Mars | 36 | 22.87 Take a person's age on Earth and return remaining lifespan in years on Jupiter | 36 | 3.63 If person has exceeded life expectancy, return number of years by which they have surpassed it, on Mercury | 90 | 45.83 If person has exceeded life expectancy, return number of years by which they have surpassed it, on Venus | 90 | 17.74 If person has exceeded life expectancy, return number of years by which they have surpassed it, on Mars | 90 | 5.85 If person has exceeded life expectancy, return number of years by which they have surpassed it, on Jupiter | 90 | 0.93

 #### Assumptions
 * Average lifespan: 79 years